usgo/agagd/docs/readme.md

 ### Getting started

-The first step is to install `mysql` and create an `agagd` database.
+The first optional step is to install `mysql` and create an `agagd` database.

+The other option is to use sqlite3.
+This option doesn't require you to do anything extra.

 Virtualenv and virtualenvwrapper are recommended.